CLR-MO/standard-coding/README.md

 `itemss_id` : id of each item
 `itemss_ids` : ids of each item (each item has multiple ids)

 ### Class
 When a variable represents a class instance, capitalize first letter `$User = new User` vs `$user = 'bob'`

+### Increments
+For incremental variables, like `i`, that overlap in nested loops, start with `i`, then add numbers starting from 1: `i, i1, i2, i3`

 ## Database
-On names alone, without rather obtuse naming, interfering with the normal {name describing value} method, having a naming system that allows automated table connection mapping is not feasible for handling the potential complexity.
+-	no effort towards programmable meaning from naming: On names alone, without rather obtuse naming, interfering with the normal {name describing value} method, having a naming system that allows automated table connection mapping is not feasible for handling the potential complexity.
 As such, it is not attempted.

 ### Table Naming